 Federal law also forbids the illegal trafficking or manufacturing of a controlled substance.
 Penalties differ based upon circumstance and number of previous offenses, but may be enhanced by as much as three times if such offenses are committed at or near a public or private school, a college or university, or the drugs were sold to persons under the age of 21.
-A trafficking offense committed after two previous drug trafficking offenses results in a mandatory life imprisonment.
+A trafficking offense committed after two previous drug trafficking offenses results in a mandatory sentence of not less than 25 years.
 In addition, the violator's federal benefits (including eligibility for school loans) may be terminated for a period of up to 5 years for a first offense, up to 10 years for a second offense, and for life for a third or subsequent offense.